·

 I find it helpful to see where people stayed in certain areas, so I thought I’d share where I stayed in each part of the world.
-This is where I’ve stayed while traveling in Japan from February to April 2023.
+This is where I’ve stayed while traveling in Japan from February to April 2023 and again from February to May 2024.
 I’ll update this post with more hotels whenever I go back to Japan.

 Things to note: